leanprover/vscode-lean/README.md

 # Lean 3 for VS Code

 This extension adds support for an older version of Lean, [Lean 3](https://github.com/leanprover/lean).
-It is succeeded by [vscode-lean4](https://github.com/leanprover/vscode-lean4) for [Lean 4](https://github.com/leanprover/lean4).
+It is succeeded by [vscode-lean4](https://github.com/leanprover/vscode-lean4) (also called `lean4` in the extensions menu) for [Lean 4](https://github.com/leanprover/lean4).
+If you want to use [Lean 4](https://github.com/leanprover/lean4), you cannot use this extension and must instead use [vscode-lean4](https://github.com/leanprover/vscode-lean4).

 ## Features